tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 To determine if a fraud proof is valid, the base layer MUST check, in order, that:
 1. The signature in the proof UTXO matches the specified public key.
 2. The challenge window for the checkpoint has not expired yet.
-3. The initial state in the proof corresponds to the previous checkpoint to the one being challenged.
+3. The `initial_view_state` in the proof corresponds to the previous checkpoint to the one being challenged.
 It needs to retrieve all the raw view data provided in the fraud proof, calculate the hash and compare it to the one included in the previous checkpoint.
-4. The instructions in the proof corresponds to the ones in the challenged checkpoint.
+4. The `instructions` in the proof corresponds to the ones in the challenged checkpoint.
 It needs to retrieve all the raw instruction data provided in the fraud proof, calculate the merkle tree root and compare it with the one in the challenged checkpoint.
 5. The final view does not match the one in the challenged checkpoint.
-To do that, the base layer must apply ALL the instructions to the initial view to calculate the final view, calculate the hash of that final view and compare it to the one being provided in the checkpoint.
+To check that, the base layer must apply ALL the instructions to the initial view to calculate the final view, calculate the hash of that final view and compare it to the one being provided in the checkpoint.

 If all the previous checks are valid the fraud proof is considered valid and the challenged checkpoint is considered fraudulent.
 Otherwise, if any of the checks are invalid, the fraud proof is considered invalid and the checkpoint is still valid.

 Note that it's not needed to check if a checkpoint was already considered fraudulent in the past.
 This is because the UTXO of a fraudulent checkpoint will be spent by the successful challenger.

 #### Open questions:
+* How are templates and instructions going to be implemented?
+This is a heavy dependency for optimistic rollups, as all the computations MUST be deterministic to be reproduced in a fraud proof.
 * Currently, the base layer does not have the tools to reproduce the computations being done in the side-chains.
 This requires the base layer to be able to execute template code when a `fraud_proof` output flag is present in a transaction.
 This is a huge extension to the base layer.
 An alternative could be to move the validation off-chain (as some implementations do), in this case to a wider set of VNs outside the contract VNC, with the proper economical incentives.
 * How do we handle the dispute over the instructions themselves?
 Instructions could be signed by the user emitting them, so fake instructions can be checked, but there is the case of a challenger claiming that a checkpoint censored or reordered one or more instructions.
 This last case is not possible to verify in the base layer with the current proposal.
 Many implementations of optimistic rollups rely on the instructions being stored on-chain to solve this.